ovh/docs/pages/storage_and_backup/file_storage/enterprise_file_storage/netapp_network_config/guide.en-gb.md

 ## Objective

-Enterprise File Storage services can be managed [via OVHcloud APIs](/pages/storage_and_backup/file_storage/enterprise_file_storage/netapp_quick_start) or from your OVHcloud Customer Area.
+Enterprise File Storage services can be managed [via OVHcloud APIs](/pages/storage_and_backup/file_storage/enterprise_file_storage/netapp_quick_start) or from your OVHcloud Control Panel.

 This guide explains how to connect your Enterprise File Storage service to a [vRack private network](https://www.ovhcloud.com/fr/network/vrack/) using vRack Services and vRack Service Endpoint technology.